MacIver-Lab/Ergodic-Information-Harvesting/README.md

 . ./BuildCython.sh
 ```

 You are all set for the environment setup.
-You can start reproducing all the simulation results by running the main simulation code:
+As the code will take several days to run (see benchmarks below), you may need to **prevent your system from going to sleep**.
+This is necessary with MacOS.
+With MacOS: Open a terminal, and type `caffeinate` and hit return.
+Your system will be prevented from sleeping until you hit Control-C. You can start reproducing all the simulation results by running the main simulation code:
 ```bash
 cd /EIH/SimulationCode/
 python3 RunAllSims.py